cased/rails-approvals/README.md

 end
 ```

-Now you must update the webhook URL within the **Interactivity & Shortcuts** section of your Slack application settings.
-For the interactivity request URL enter:
+For Slack to know where to send approval request responses you must provide a webhook URL.
+Using the URL below, replace `example.com` with your application's domain and enter it within the **Interactivity & Shortcuts** section of your Slack application settings:

 ```
 https://example.com/rails/approvals/slack/webhook
 ```

-Replace `example.com` with your application's domain.

 ### Run the database migration

-Rails::Approvals requires a database migration to be performed to keep track of
-all pending approvals.
-You are welcome to check out the [migration](https://github.com/cased/rails-approvals/blob/main/db/migrate/20210624220156_create_rails_approvals_requests.rb) before running
-it.
+Rails::Approvals uses an ActiveRecord model to keep track of all pending approval requests, who requested them, the reason provided and more.
+Install and run the required database migration below:

 ```
 bin/rails railsapprovals:install:migrations
 bin/rails db:migrate
 ```

+You are welcome to check out the [migration](https://github.com/cased/rails-approvals/blob/main/db/migrate/20210624220156_create_rails_approvals_requests.rb) before running
+it.

 ### Deploy

-Now that you've installed `rails-approvals` setup your Slack application & installed it to your workspace, you're ready to go!
+Now that you've installed `rails-approvals`, setup your Slack application & installed it to your workspace, you're ready to go!

 ## How does Rails::Approvals work?